ippontech/blog-usa/posts/convenient-secrets-with-spring-boot-cloud-aws.md

 </dependency>
 ```

-Additionally, if Spring Cloud isn't setup in the project yet, add this to the pom.xml as well:
+Additionally, if Spring Cloud isn't set up in the project yet, add the following to the pom.xml as well:

 ```xml
 <project>